hpc/charliecloud/doc-src/install.rst

 * `Bats <https://github.com/sstephenson/bats>`_ 0.4.0
 * wget

-..
-With respect to curl vs. wget, both will work fine for our purposes (download a URL).
-According to Debian's popularity contest, 99.88% of reporting systems have wget installed, vs. about 44% for curl.
-On the other hand, curl is in the minimal install of CentOS 7 while wget is not.
-For now I just picked wget because I liked it better.

 Note that without Docker on the build system, some of the test suite will be skipped.